SoundScapeRenderer/ssr/doc/manual/renderers.rst

 the HRIRs.
 By choosing shorter frames and thus using partitioned convolution the system latency is reduced but computational load is increased.

+.. [#fnsofa] Note that the binaural renderer has the currently hidden and
+             undocumented feature of being able to read HRIRs in `SOFA
+             <https://www.sofaconventions.org/>`_.
+It supports head tracking
+             about all three axes of rotation in this case.

 The HRIR sets shipped with SSR
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~